slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-03-design_principles_cupid.rst

 -   A component's behavior needs to be observable, also.

+These are all critical features, especially observability.

 Idiomatic
 ---------

 Yes, follow language idioms.
 Please do not boldly go where no programmer has gone before.

+This seems to go without saying.
+It does help fill up the acronym, though.
+And, perhaps, it's necessary advice.

 Domain-based
 -------------

 The solution code should mirror the problem domain.
 This is really important, and not present in other sets of design principles.

+Indeed, I don't think it can be emphasized enough.

+OO modeling and design isn't about optimization or code reuse.
+It's about fidelity to the problem domain.

+Code reuse is nice to have.
+Providing common behavior among the problem domain objects that are being modelled is the point.

 Conclusion
 ===========

 These are nice.
-They're useful in conjuction with SOLID design principles.
+They're very useful in conjunction with SOLID design principles.

+It helps to have guideposts to help clarify an underlying "why" we design software.